aakritisaxena/Chess/README.md

   https://github.com/aakritisaxena/Chess.git
 2. Build the code in any compiler and run

+**Expected Inputs**
+1. Enter the piece type on the console when prompted (Pawn/King/Queen)
+2. Enter the valid position of the piece on the chess board.(A1-A8,H1-H8)
+3. If valid position is not entered, the project gives the exception as PositionNotPossible.

 **Sample Input and Outputs**

 1. I/P - Pawn , G2